-The Jefferson Local Board of Education has adopted for the district grading and reporting periods consisting of two semesters divided into two nine week periods for each semester.
-Grade reports will be issued to all students at the end of each nine-week grading period.
-Interim reports will be utilized by the teacher's mid-way through each grading period in order to keep parents informed of their student's progress.
-These will include strong points as well as areas of concern.
+The Jefferson Local Board of Education has adopted for the district grading and reporting periods consisting of two semesters divided into two nine-week periods for each semester.
+Grade reports will be available online to all students at the end of each nine-week grading period.
+Interim reports will be available online by the teacher's mid-way through each grading period in order to keep parents informed of their student's progress.

 Parent-Teacher conferences are scheduled twice during the course of the school year.
 The first is held shortly after the first grading period and the second shortly after the third grading period.
-Parents are always encouraged to arrange a conference with their student's teacher should they feel there may be a problem.
-Conferences may be arranged by calling 879-7681.
+Although conferences are scheduled for two nights during the year, parents are welcome and encouraged to contact teachers anytime.
+Conferences may be arranged by calling the HS: 879-7681.

 Techniques of evaluation are an integral part of a teacher's training and a teacher may use any fair and valid method of arriving at a student's grade for a grading period.
 Official records, final averages for given periods, grade cards, permanent records, etc.; will show only the letter grade.

 Semester Exams- When semester exams are not given; a final grade will be determined by averaging appropriate nine-week averages.
 The minimum requirement for a course is that the student has at least a "D" average which is a 60% average.
 When semester exams are given, a final grade will be determined by doubling the appropriate nine-week averages and adding on the exam grades.